 - Update inspection templates or implement saved templates

 - Utilize all communication platforms to reach residents and communicate safety and protection measures and guidelines by email, text, phone, resident apps and portal, push notifications, social media and preliminary winter newsletters.

 - Maintain communication with residents and corporate offices regarding new information and emergency situation updates.

-- Provide checklist to residents help them prepare for winter storms and communicate emergency strategies before the cold weather season.
+- Provide a checklist to residents to help them prepare for winter storms and communicate emergency strategies before the cold weather season.

 - Residents and their pets can stay warm with space heaters plugged directly into a wall outlet, by placing rolled up blankets or towels at the base of exterior doors and covering windows with blankets, towels or sheets.

 - Power outages: When trying to generate heat in the case of power outages, residents should be extremely cautious of carbon monoxide poisoning.
 Place generators outside and do not generate heat by using an oven with the door open or by car running in the garage.

 - Frozen pipes: Residents can help apartment communities prevent pipes freezing by letting faucets run at a slow drip to ensure constant water circulation.
 Residents can also open cabinets to expose the pipes to the heat within the apartment.

 - Encourage residents to rapidly communicate with the community and maintenance teams through the resident app or portal about any situations concerning power outages, burst pipes or damage to the apartment.